Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Extended ensemble Kalman techniques for hierarchical state-space models

-Algorithm \ref{alg:penkf} is, in principle, also applicable when $\bftheta_t \equiv \bftheta$ is constant over time (i.e., the prior distribution $p_t$ is a point mass at the previous value).
+Algorithm \ref{alg:penkf} is, in principle, also applicable when $\bftheta_t \equiv \bftheta$ is constant over time (i.e., the prior distribution is a point mass at the previous value).
 However, in this case the proposal distribution also has to be a point mass, which means that over time there will be fewer and fewer unique particles.
-To avoid this, the particles can be resampled based on a kernel density estimate of the filtering distribution \citep{LiuWest:01,Frei:Kuns:12}, but then the state ensemble has to be propagated (and updated) again based on the newly sampled parameter values.
+To avoid this, the particles can be resampled based on a kernel density estimate of the filtering distribution \citep{LiuWest:01,Frei:Kuns:12}, but then the state ensemble has to be propagated and updated again based on the newly sampled parameter values.

-As described in Section \ref{sec:generalspecial}, in the case of forecast independence, the likelihood can be computed based on the entire filtering ensemble from $t-1$, and so we can set $N=1$ and carry out Algorithm \ref{alg:penkf} with a single ensemble instead of an ensemble of ensembles.
+As described in Section \ref{sec:generalspecial}, in the case of \emph{forecast independence}, the likelihood can be computed based on the entire filtering ensemble from $t-1$, and so we can set $N=1$ and carry out Algorithm \ref{alg:penkf} with a \emph{single ensemble} instead of an ensemble of ensembles.
 This important special case is described in Algorithm 1 of \citet{Frei:Kuns:12}.
 If $\evol_t$ does not depend on $\bftheta_t$ but is computationally expensive, it can then be advantageous to ``oversample'' the parameters, so that there are more parameter particles than state ensemble members.
-In Example \ref{ex:toypenkf}, exploiting forecast independence would allow setting $N=1$ and using a single $\ap$ and $\Pp$ of based on the entire ensemble $\forex^{(1:M,1)}$.